 Video Viewing Stations

-- The Library has video viewing stations for watching videotapes and DVDs.
-You can get headphones and remote controls for the video players and TVs
+- The Library has a video viewing station for watching videotapes and DVDs.
+You can get headphones

 at the Circulation Desk.
-The library's laptop computers, and some of the desktop computers, also have DVD drives.
+The library's desktop and laptop computers also have DVD drives.

 Videos of Televised Leeward CC Courses

 - On behalf of the Educational Media Center, the Library makes available videorecordings of Leeward CC courses that are televised over cable TV.
 Only currently-offered courses are available, although the recording may be of a previous offering of the course.
 You can get course videos at the Circulation Desk.
 The videos must be viewed in the library.
 The videos are not listed in the library's online catalog.

 SC Workshop Videos